Advisor: Mrs. Shetler

 This is a club for all students who have an interest in the Hispanic culture.
 Members will become culturally aware of the Hispanic heritage and participate in activities such as fiestas, cultural events, and community involvement.

-Link Crew is a program that welcomes the freshman class on the first day of school as well as continuing to support them throughout their first year of high school.
-Link Crew is composed of juniors and seniors who want to be leaders of the school and help build a strong community and positive atmosphere where everyone feels welcomed.
+Link Crew is a program that welcomes the freshman class on the first day of school, as well as continuing to support them throughout their first year of high school.
+Link Crew is composed of juniors and seniors who want to be leaders of the school and help build a strong community and positive atmosphere where everyone feels welcome.
 Link Crew Leaders have been identified as students at school who are a positive role model, are responsible, possess leadership qualities, are kind and, most importantly, have a desire to give back to their school community.
 For those interested in becoming involved; Link Crew applications will come out in May for the following school year.

 Advisor: Mrs. Bay